Skip to main content

 Purpose

-This project seeks to understand associations between preschool classroom age composition, classroom practices, and children's early learning and social development.
-There is a lack of research examining how a child's age is related to learning and social development in mixed-age classrooms.
-Do teachers' classroom practices in mixed-age classrooms serve as a mechanism for differential gains of 3- versus 4-year-olds in these settings?
-Researchers will examine associations between classroom age composition and child outcomes.
-They will also describe teacher beliefs and their classroom practices.
+This project sought to understand associations between preschool classroom age composition, classroom practices, and children's early learning and social development.
+Little research has examined how the overall age makeup of mixed-age classrooms interacts with a child’s age to shape early academic learning and social development.
+Accordingly, this project addressed this gap by examining associations between classroom age composition and children’s developmental outcomes.
+As part of this effort, the project also considered whether teachers' classroom practices in mixed-age classrooms serve as a mechanism for differential gains of 3- versus 4-year-olds in these settings.
+In addition, researchers documented teachers’ beliefs and their classroom practices.
 Results will advance our understanding of mixed-age settings in early education programs, especially the classroom practices and processes that may influence the learning and development of 3- and 4-year-olds.

 Project Activities

-The researchers will collect data from three cohorts of participants, each lasting one preschool year.
-Data collection will include direct child assessments in the fall and spring of the school year, classroom observations (fall and spring) as well as brief teacher and parent surveys.
-A subset of teachers will participate in semi-structured interviews at the end of the school year.
-The researchers will conduct quantitative and qualitative data analyses to answer the research questions.
-They will disseminate study findings about the associations between classroom practices and processes and child outcomes.
+The researchers collected data from two cohorts of participants, each lasting one preschool year.
+Data collection included direct child assessments in the fall and spring of the school year, classroom observations (fall and spring), as well as brief teacher and parent surveys.
+A subset of teachers participated in semi-structured interviews at the end of the school year.
+The researchers conducted quantitative and qualitative data analyses to answer the research questions and disseminated study findings about the associations between classroom practices and processes and child outcomes.

 Structured Abstract